senzing-garage/aws-cloudformation-performance-testing/reports/20231220-provisioned-single-DB/report.md

 # Results of provisioned database comparative testing
-2023 Oct 19
+2023 Dec 20 updated from 2023 Oct 19

 The purpose of this series of test executions is to understand the performance characteristics of various Amazon Web Services (AWS) Aurora provisioned database instance classes[^1] and AWS Elastic Container (ECS) task runtime platforms[^2] when loading data with Senzing.
 In particular to compare the difference in both speed and cost of Intel and Graviton 3 processors across database instance class types and runtime platforms.
 Full results of all Senzing AWS performance testing can be found in the Senzing AWS performance testing GitHub repository[^3].
+This report has been updated from the 2023 Oct 19 report to include 4 new database "Optimized read" instance classes.

 ## The Methodology